boredsquirrel/Linux/auto-updates/README.md

 Instead of relying on the user to determine when an update is wanted, this should be done logically and automated.

-This, in addition to removing the GUI software store integrations, also speeds up performance quite a lot.
-See below.
+This, in addition to removing the GUI software store integrations, can lead to possible speed improvements too.

+The native integrations of rpm-ostree, flatpak, distrobox and fwupdmgr avoid using packagekit, and thus sync issues and additional overhead.

 > [!NOTE]
 > Also take a look at [ublue-update](https://github.com/ublue-os/ublue-update), a project doing something very similar, but in a more generalistic way, using [topgrade](https://github.com/topgrade-rs/topgrade).